ddimitrioglo/jquery-mailchimp/README.md

 S001 => Email confirmation step
 ```

-> We need your help here, in case you have caught a response which is not in the list, please open your console and \
+> We need your help here, in case you have caught a response which is not in the list, please open your console and open an issue with details.
-send us the details.

 ### Demo